AndreRuck/BAna-DS/README.md

 dredlm.rds & dredlm.RData = files containing the ACI scores of different ohie predictions model (calculations take forever so thats why they are saved there)

 ui & serber_1: main framework for the linear regression analysis done (if enough time, comparing different profil as an added value for the customer and fine tuning:icon, color)

+ohie shiny app: ui/server prototyp for analysis. additionally to this folder new csv file without NA's value for the vizualization.